CampaignChain/campaignchain-docs/developer/book/development_environment.rst

 .. note::
-    Please contact partner@campaignchain.com to apply for access to the email inbox where we collect all incoming test emails..
+    Please contact partner@campaignchain.com to apply for access to the email inbox where we collect all incoming test emails and to retrieve a list of available test emails.

 .. _Composer: https://getcomposer.org